 - HELIOPHYSICS – How the sun’s constant and dynamic radiation affects its surroundings in space.

 - HELIOSEISMOLOGY – How the interior structure and dynamics of stars are composed by observing waves from its surface.

 - ASTEROSEISMOLOGY – How to study the internal structure of stars from observing their oscillations.

 Instead of the physics that drives motion in space, astrometry focuses on the precise position of celestial bodies.
 It also provides a frame of reference for the movement of stars and individual objects in space.

 On a similar note, exoplanetology inventories how many and where planets exist outside of our solar system.
 This inventory of planets lists all potential residences for new life outside of Earth

-Planetary science (planetology) is concerned with how planets form in the solar systems including their composition and dynamics in history.
+Planetary science (planetology) is concerned with how planets form in the solar system including their composition and dynamics in history.
 This subject is tied closely to planetary geology.